CyanideX/WindowUtils/ModDescription.md

-Window Utils is a universal library and settings overlay for managing ImGui windows in Cyber Engine Tweaks.
-It gives every CET mod window grid snapping, smooth animations, and a polished feel without requiring mod authors to write any of the plumbing themselves.
-For end users, it provides a settings panel to customize how all CET windows look and behave.
+Window Utils is a shared UI library and settings overlay for CET mod windows.
+It started because I got tired of copying the same styling code, collapsible panels, and button-hold logic between my mods.
+The collapsible control panels from LUT Switcher, the hold-to-confirm buttons from Shift, and other bits and pieces from my other projects all ended up here in one reusable library.
+I'm migrating my other mods to use it, and it makes UI code way cleaner since Window Utils handles most of the plumbing automatically.
+Thanks to Spirit's Window Manager plugin, other mods' windows can pick up grid snapping and animations too (with some caveats).
+For end users, there's a settings panel to customize how all CET windows look and behave.